lucia-auth/lucia/docs/pages/tutorials/github-oauth/nextjs-app.md

 ## Validate requests

 Create `validateRequest()`.
-This will check for the session cookie, validates it, and sets a new cookie if necessary.
+This will check for the session cookie, validate it, and set a new cookie if necessary.
 Make sure to catch errors when setting cookies and wrap the function with `cache()` to prevent unnecessary database calls.
 To learn more, see the [Validating requests](/basics/validate-session-cookies/nextjs-app) page.

 CSRF protection should be implemented but Next.js handles it when using form actions (but not for API routes).